 - pros

-Pacific Life offers the best no-exam life insurance policies overall, offering a combination of high coverage limits and competitive rates without the hassle of a medical exam.
-You can get up to $3 million in coverage through their accelerated underwriting process if you're between 18 and 60, which is more than double what many competitors offer without an exam.
+Pacific Life is first for no-exam life insurance with high coverage limits and competitive rates.
+Their accelerated underwriting lets you secure up to $3 million in coverage between ages 18 and 60, more than double what most competitors allow without an exam.

-Pacific is the second lowest cost provider in our review.
-A 40-year-old woman will pay $39 per month for a 20-year term policy at $500,000 in coverage, while a 40-year-old man will pay $47.
-Pacific Life backs this up with financial stability, earning an A rating from A.M.
-Best, and they keep complaints low with a NAIC complaint index of just 0.08.
-Plus, they automatically include accelerated death benefits for terminal illness at no extra charge.
-You can also customize your plan with riders like child term coverage, disability waiver of premium, and guaranteed insurability options.
+Premium costs rank second lowest in our review.
+Women age 40 pay $39 monthly for 20-year term coverage at $500,000, while men the same age pay $47.
+Financial stability backs these rates with an A rating from A.M.
+Best and a NAIC complaint index of just 0.08.
+Accelerated death benefits for terminal illness come standard at no extra charge.
+Riders let you add child term coverage, disability waiver of premium and guaranteed insurability options.

 - A.M.
 Best rating: A